ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_covariance (const double data1[], const size_t stride1, const double data2[], const size_t stride2, const size_t n)

-   This function computes the covariance of the datasets *data1* and *data2* which must both be of the same length *n*.
+   This function computes the covariance of the datasets :data:`data1` and :data:`data2` which must both be of the same length :data:`n`.

    .. only:: not texinfo